andy9775/dataloader/README.md

-Use the DataLoader when fetching a known number of elements, where each element has a field resolver associated with it that hits a database or has some other time consuming logic behind resolving the data.
+Use the DataLoader when fetching a known number of elements, where each element has a field resolver associated with it that hits a database or has some other time consuming operation to resolve the data.
 This is typically useful when making _index_ type queries where _n_ number of root elements is requested and each root element has an associated model to be fetched.